vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 # RFC 8447 - 2021-07-23 - Extract Helm charts out of `timberio/vector` repository

-Our Helm charts should be extracted from our application repository and housed in a standalone git repository to better enabled standardized tooling and processes for Helm.
-This extraction will resolve a number of issues with out existing system and better align our workflows with community expectations.
+Our Helm charts should be extracted from our application repository and housed in a standalone git repository to better enables standardized tooling and processes for Helm.
+This extraction will resolve a number of issues with our existing system and better align our workflows with community expectations.

 ## Scope